 Medium-voltage ac drives are operated at low switching frequencies to minimize the switching losses of the power semiconductors in the inverter.
-However, lowering the switching frequency typically increases the harmonic distortions of the stator currents, resulting in high harmonic losses in the electrical machine.
-One solution is to employ offline calculated pulse patterns in the inverter's modulator that minimize the current harmonics for a given switching frequency.
+However, lowering the switching frequency typically increases the harmonic distortions of the machine's currents, resulting in high harmonic losses.
+One solution is to employ offline calculated pulse patterns to control the commanding power inverter; such patterns minimize the current harmonics for a given switching frequency.

-Traditionally, however, it has only been possible to use such optimized pulse patterns (OPPs) in a modulator driven by a very slow control loop.
+Traditionally, however, it has only been possible to use optimized pulse patterns (OPPs) in a modulator driven by a very slow control loop.
 This leads to a poor dynamic performance and to harmonic excursions of the stator currents when the operating point is changed or when transitions between different pulse patterns occur.

 This paper describes a novel control and modulation strategy, based on OPPs, that enables very fast response times during transients, a fast rejection of disturbances, and a nearly optimal ratio of harmonic current distortion per switching frequency at steady-state operation.
-These OPPs are computed in an offline procedure by calculating the switching angles over a quarter fundamental period for all possible operating points [1], [2].
-Typically, the objective is to minimize the harmonic current distortion for a given switching frequency.
-When field oriented control (FOC) is used to command a pulse width modulator that employs OPPs, the performance of the overall control scheme is very limited, even in quasi steady-state operation.
-Excursions of the harmonic currents occur that may lead to overcurrent conditions [3].
+These OPPs are computed in an offline procedure by calculating the switching angles over a quarter fundamental period for all possible operating points [1]-[3].
+Typically, the objective is to minimize the total harmonic distortion (THD) of the current for a given switching frequency.

+A common method to establish control in closed loop is to use field oriented control (FOC).
+In this case, the performance of the overall control scheme is very limited-even in quasi steady-operation-when OPPs are employed for pulse width modulation.
+Excursions of the harmonic currents occur that may lead to overcurrent conditions [4].
 Thus, the application of field oriented current control with OPPs is typically limited to grid-connected setups, where the operating range is relatively small.
 When the goal is to use this method in applications with widely varying operating points, as is the case for electrical machine control, the (inner) current control loop is tuned to be very slow, such that its operation does not interfere with the optimal volt-second balance of the OPPs.
 However, such a tuning significantly decreases the dynamic performance of the drive.